markedwardnewman/utility-apps/README.md

 The SMT (surface mount technology) database generates .xml files to pass information from one machine / process to the next.
 At the end of each procedure, if all went well, those .xml files were then parsed back into the database.
 If all did not go well, those files would either bottleneck at the process where the error occurred or, even worse, populate the database with incorrect data.

 After spending a few days manually opening 30 different remote directories and keeping a constant eye on them, I decided to automate that process.
 The result is this application, which monitors any directory specified by the user, throwing visual alerts should any specified thresholds occur.
-Written in early 2014, it was my first .NET application and, according to a cohort that still works there, is still being used as of 2016.

 ---